notoctavio/HackathonAI-FrontEnd/README.md

-# AI-Powered HR Management Platform
+# ProMatch - AI-Powered Recruitment Platform

-A modern, responsive web application built with React and Material-UI that serves as an AI-driven HR management tool.
+A modern, responsive web application built with React and Material-UI that serves as an AI-driven recruitment tool.
 The application integrates with the Gemini API for matching job descriptions with candidate CVs and displaying the most suitable candidates for each posting.

 ## Features

 - Modern, Apple-like design with smooth animations
 - Responsive layout for both desktop and mobile devices
 - Secure authentication system
-- Dashboard with key HR metrics
+- Dashboard with key recruitment metrics
 - Candidate management system
 - Job posting management
 - AI-powered candidate matching